 Ritu BhasinLL.B.
 MBA

-Founder and Principal – Leadership & Diversity Specialist
+President– Leadership & Diversity Specialist

 Ritu is known for her diversity and inclusion expertise in cultural competence and unconscious bias, and is certified to administer cultural competence assessment tools including the Intercultural Development Inventory (IDI) and the Intercultural Conflict Style Inventory (ICS).
 Ritu is also certified in neuroscience coaching strategies for leadership growth.
 Ritu has coached hundreds of professionals, and now coaches C-Suite leaders and other executives on building their cultural competence to be more inclusive.